Generic name: bimatoprost topical ophthalmic [ bye-MAT-oh-prost-TOP-ik-al-off-THAL-mik ]

 -Repeat for the opposite eyelid margin using a new sterile applicator.

-Use: For the treatment of hypotrichosis of the eyelashes by increasing growth including length, thickness, and darkness.
+Use: Treatment of hypotrichosis of the eyelashes by increasing growth (e.g., length, thickness, and darkness)

 What other drugs will affect bimatoprost topical ophthalmic?

 Tell your doctor about all your other medicines, especially glaucoma medication.

 Medicine used in the eyes is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 - Compare alternatives